Creating Jobs with Technology in Sierra Leone

 Activities» Linking young people with relevant institutions to set up bank accounts, business registration services, accountancy firms

-» Scheduling networking meetings between young people and the private sector and Government stakeholders
+» Scheduling networking meetings between young people and the private sector and local and national Government stakeholders

 » We will provide information on business/recruitment events such as trade fairs to ensure young people have maximum exposure to the private sector